-- o for companies with a monistic organisational structure: personal union between Chief Executive and Chairperson. - o Less than half of the shareholder representatives on the supervisory board/bodies are independent, e.g. a member is not to be regarded as independent in the following cases: - who has been active in this function for more than ten years - is the representative of a shareholder who holds more than 10 percent of the voting rights - who was a member of the company's Management Board - which has an additional relationship with the Management Board, the Supervisory Board or the company. - o Change from the Executive Board to the Chair of the Supervisory Board, even after a cooling-off period: a long-serving member of the Executive Board may become an ordinary member of the Supervisory Board after a cooling-off period of two years or upon proposal by shareholders with more than 25 percent of the voting rights. - o insufficiently qualified members of the committees with majority of independent members, in particular the chair at least of the audit committee and the remuneration committee - o no independent member of the Supervisory Board has expertise in the fields of accounting or auditing of financial statements - o special or delegation rights for certain shareholders - o block elections - o in the event of re-election: - lack of control over remuneration, especially in the case of increasing remuneration of executive members in the event of poorer company results. - no individualized disclosure of attendance at meetings of the Supervisory Board, the full Supervisory Board or committees or attendance at less than 75 percent of meetings without sufficient justification. - if the maximum period of membership of the Supervisory Board set by the Company is exceeded, or if it exceeds15 years. - the Chairman of the Supervisory Board is also Chairman of the Audit Committee.
+- o for companies with a monistic organisational structure: personal union between Chief Executive and Chairperson. - o Less than half of the shareholder representatives on the supervisory board/bodies are independent, e.g. a member is not to be regarded as independent in the following cases: - who has been active in this function for more than ten years - is the representative of a shareholder who holds more than 10 percent of the voting rights - who was a member of the company's Management Board - which has an additional relationship with the Management Board, the Supervisory Board or the company. - o Automatism in the transfer of members of the Management Board, in particular CEO and CFO, to the chair of the Supervisory Board or the full body (Chairperson of the Board).
+A successful long-term member of the Management Board may become a member of the Supervisory Board after a cooling-off period of two years or at the request of shareholders with more than 25 percent of the voting rights after a cooling-off period of two years, or at the request of shareholders with more than 25 percent of the voting rights. - o insufficiently qualified members of the committees with majority of independent members, in particular the chair at least of the audit committee and the remuneration committee - o no independent member of the Supervisory Board has expertise in the fields of accounting or auditing of financial statements - o special or delegation rights for certain shareholders o in the event of re-election:

+- lack of control over remuneration, especially in the case of increasing remuneration of executive members in the event of poorer company results. - no individualized disclosure of attendance at meetings of the Supervisory Board, the full Supervisory Board or committees or attendance at less than 75 percent of meetings without sufficient justification. - no maximum limit of 15 years for membership of the Supervisory Board.